ttdsuen/Mojo-WeatherApp/README.md

 ## Motivation

 Over my long IT career, I've been doing a lot of different things.
-The bad part of this is that after figuring out how to do one thing, after leaving behind for a while, I do not remember things in details anymore.
-As part of this, I try to document some code patterns in GitHub so that if I need to do something similar in future, I can always go back and quickly get something up and running.
+The bad part of this is that after figuring out how to do one thing, after leaving things behind for a while, I do not recall things in details anymore.
+In order to help myself, I try to document some code patterns in GitHub so that if I need to do something similar in future, I can always go back and quickly get something up and running.

 This one is about using Mojolicious to develop webapp.
-I started using Mojolicious back in 2015, and back then there was no `Mojo::Promise`.
-I revisited it recently, and I try to write some code based on it as well as `Mojo::EventEmitter` to try to maximize the concurrency in making multiple external non-blocking calls under some concurrency constraints (i.e. do not exceed N number of external non-blocking calls).
+I started using Mojolicious in 2015, and back then there was no `Mojo::Promise`.
+I revisited it recently, and I try to write some code based on it as well as `Mojo::EventEmitter` to try to maximize the concurrency in making multiple external non-blocking calls under some constraints (i.e. do not exceed N number of external non-blocking calls for a given request).
-This result of this design is a more robust web service that is less susceptible to incoming requests that need many external non-blocking calls.
+The result of this design is a more robust web service that is less susceptible to incoming requests that need many external non-blocking calls (like in this case, a request to ask for weather for N cities where N > 1000 for instance).

 ## Framework Used